 This is the final chapter which brings us up to date!

-————————————————————————–Lisa was just rushing across the concourse at Victoria Station to get the 5.15 to Tattenham Corner.
+————————————————————————–Lisa was just rushing across the concourse at London Victoria to get the 5.15 to Tattenham Corner.
 None of the kids were home that evening so she was looking forward to a quiet dinner with her husband and then putting her feet up and shoving on a DVD.
 Her job kept her so busy that a quiet night in was bliss.
 She felt her phone vibrate in her handbag.
 Settling into a window seat, she checked the message that had just come in.
 It was from her old school-friend Jo.

 ‘Hey hon, hope you’re well, we’re coming down next week to visit mum and dad.
 Fancy a catch up, how about Thursday?
 Xx’

 ‘Definitely!’
 She messaged back, ‘I’ll take the afternoon off.’
 Closing her eyes she was surprised to get another message.

 ‘Have a look at the link, it’s an Old Palace tour – do you fancy it?’